AK-12: Magazines

-The new box magazines are backwards compatible with 5.45×39mm magazines and feature a slant angle on the bottom rear portion to provide a more rigid and stable contact with the ground when the gun is rested on the magazine.
+The new 5.45×39mm box magazines are backwards compatible with other 5.45×39mm Kalashnikov rifles and feature a slant angle on the bottom rear portion to provide a more rigid and stable contact with the ground when the gun is rested on the magazine.
 It also features witness windows at the 10-, 15-, 20-, 25- and 30-rounds positions to indicate the current loaded number of rounds, similar to Magpul PMAGs.
 The witness windows numbering indicate the position of the follower inside the magazine.
 The follower has glow in the dark paint applied to both sides that can be viewed through the witness windows during low light conditions.
 When the new box magazine is fully loaded, a pin protrudes on the baseplate providing a possibility of a visual and tactile identification of a fully loaded magazine in the pouch.
 The AK-12 is also compatible with preceding 5.45×39mm box magazines from the AK-74, RPK-74, and the 95-round drum magazine from the RPK-16.